shindedarshan/Human-Activity-Recognition/README.md

 2. id: Subject id (For Question-1) or Activity id (For Question-2)

-       possible values for subject id are 101, 102, 103, 104, 105, 106, 107, 108 and 109
+       Possible values for subject id are 101, 102, 103, 104, 105, 106, 107, 108 and 109

-       possible values for activity id are 1, 2, 3, 4, 5, 6, 7, 12, 13, 16, 17 and 24
+       Possible values for activity id are 1, 2, 3, 4, 5, 6, 7, 12, 13, 16, 17 and 24

 For question_number = 3:

+2. mode:
-2. mode: Possible values for this parameter are cv and LOSO
+       Possible values for this parameter are cv and LOSO

+3. model:
-3. model: Possible values for this parameter are logistic, naive-bayes, knn, svm, decison-tree and boosted-tree
+       Possible values for this parameter are logistic, naive-bayes, knn, svm, decison-tree and boosted-tree

 Command to run Driver.py file will be as follows:

        python3 Driver.py param1 param2 param3

 Note: Data is already preprocessed, so no need to run preprocess.py and windowed.py seperately.